Castle Knowe, Kilruskin: Antiquarian visits

 In 1895 the antiquarian John Smith recorded that the site had been subject to cultivation for many years but was still a prominent feature that measured at the time 37 paces in diameter at the bottom, circa 14 feet on one side and circa 8 feet on the other.
 Castle Knowe was considered artificial by early visitors and natural by later visiting experts although formal archaeological investigations have not taken place.

 Moot hill

-An oak tree was located on its east side that is significant in regard of a suggestion that it was once used as a moot, court or justice hill and by association a gallow hill where a dule tree may have been located and where condemned male prisoners were executed whilst women were drowned in a pit.
+An oak tree was located on its east side that is significant in regard of a suggestion that it was once used as a moot, court or justice hill and by association a gallows hill where a dule tree may have been located and where condemned male prisoners were executed whilst women were drowned in a pit.
 The Castle Knowe lies within the ancient Barony of Hunterston with its caput at the nearby Hunterston Castle.